 One example is double-clicking to open a file on your Mac.
 An alternative method is opening Shortcat, searching for the application you want to open, and then hitting

-Enter two times to open it.
+Enter twice to open it.

 In many cases, this will open the native macOS contextual menu.
 In other cases, it will default to that application's default action for right clicking.
 For example, right clicking on Figma will open up its own contextual menu.
 While this menu is open, you can then open Shortcat again and filter through to whatever is in the menu.